HeroTran/electron-react-redux-material/README.md

-# OneOnOne Teacher Desktop
+# Herotran Electron Desktop React Redux

-## Install
+Why need use immutablejs
+https://www.newline.co/fullstack-react/articles/using-immutablejs-with-react-and-redux/

-First, clone the repo via git and install dependencies:(Should use yarn) Why need use immutablejs https://www.newline.co/fullstack-react/articles/using-immutablejs-with-react-and-redux/ You should use electron-packger for build https://ourcodeworld.com/articles/read/365/how-to-create-a-windows-installer-for-an-application-built-with-electron-framework set DEBUG_PROD=true for test on production after pack
+You should use electron-packger for build https://ourcodeworld.com/articles/read/365/how-to-create-a-windows-installer-for-an-application-built-with-electron-framework set DEBUG_PROD=true for test on production when deploy on store should remove it.

+## First, clone the repo via git and install dependencies:(Should use yarn)

 ```bash
 npm i -g electron